 Colloquium Series: Abbey Stemler, Business Law & Ethics, Kelley School of Business, IU

 - March 25 • 12:00–1:00 PM, Ostrom Workshop, 513 N. Park

 Colloquium Series: Ryan Calo, School of Law, University of Washington

 - Ostrom Workshop Colloquium Series: Data Management and Information Governance scholars will be integrated into the series.

 - Data Management and Information Governance Speaker Series: Beginning in the Spring of 2018, Data Management and Information Governance scholars will speak during the lunch hour on Tuesday once a month to foster a networking community.

-- Hosting Conferences: The first, entitled "Smart Cities: Security, Privacy, and Governance Best Practices," will be held on October 3–5, 2018.
+- Hosting Conferences: The first, entitled "Smart Cities: Security, Privacy, and Governance Best Practices," was held on October 3–5, 2018.